 **This is a synopsis of an article published in Harvard Health Publications.

 Essential micronutrients are comprised of 30 vitamins and minerals that our bodies cannot produce on their own.
 Due to our supply of fortified foods in the U.S., vitamin and mineral deficiencies are uncommon.
-However, a diet void or deficient in vital micronutrients is shown to contribute to heart disease, type 2 diabetes, cancer and osteoporosis.
+However, a diet void or deficiency in vital micronutrients is shown to contribute to heart disease, type 2 diabetes, cancer, and osteoporosis.

 How can you ensure you are getting enough micronutrients in your diet?

 “You should ideally try to meet your vitamin and mineral needs through your diet rather than supplements,” says Dr. Howard D. Sesso, associate professor of medicine at Harvard Medical School and Medical Editor of the Special Health Report Making Sense of Vitamins and Minerals: Choosing the foods and nutrients you need to stay healthy.

 Most supplements on the market contain excessive dosages of micronutrients, therefore, it is best to focus on eating a balanced diet filled with an array of fruits, vegetables, legumes, whole grains, lean sources of protein, and healthy fats found in nuts and olive oil.

 Here is a list of micronutrients and foods to add to your diet: